 GIST 702 – Globalization.
 Focuses on the political aspects of globalization, with an emphasis on the changing role of the state in global affairs, democratization, nationalism and ethnic conflict, political Islam, international security, and the changing character of war.

-LAW 918 – Islamic Law.
+GIST 750 – Islamic Law.
 An examination of the history, doctrine, texts, and role of Islamic law throughout the world with a focus on the Koran and other sacred texts, the Sunni-Shi’a split, the status of women and religious minorities, and principles of the substantive areas of law.

 PUAD 854 – Innovation and Organizational Change.
 Course examines innovation in organizations, successful change processes, and solutions to resistance to change within organizations.

 GIST 751 – Human Rights and U.S. National Security.
 Explores the history, debates, and contemporary issues related to human rights and U.S. national security policy, including counter-terrorism, security assistance and cooperation, peacekeeping, & protection of civilians, and global criminal accountability.